Uggie: Awards

 Uggie won the Palm Dog Award for best performance by a canine at the 2011 Cannes Film Festival, for his role as "Jack" in The Artist.
 It was the 11th year in which the award was handed out and goes to the best canine performance.
 Following the "Consider Uggie" campaign, Jone Bauman of the American Humane Association said Uggie was in line for a Pawscar, the association's awards for animals in films.

-He has also received a special mention at the Prix Lumière Awards, the French equivalent of the Golden Globes.
+He has also received a special mention at the Lumière Awards, the French equivalent of the Golden Globes.
 Uggie and Cosmo shared the prize for "Best performance by an animal", awarded by The Seattle Times movie critic Moira Macdonald.

 On February 13, 2012, Uggie was named Best Dog in a Theatrical Film at the first Golden Collar Awards, awarded by Dog News Daily.
 The awards were only launched a couple of months previously due to the attention Uggie was getting for his performance in The Artist.

 On June 25, 2012, he had his paw prints placed in cement at Grauman's Chinese Theatre.